connectrpc/examples-es/README.md

 ## Servers

-### Node.js

-The [Node.js](node.js) directory contains examples involving Connect for Node.
-There are various server implementations that will serve both Connect endpoints and the Eliza frontend interface.
-There are server examples showing vanilla Node.js (using the `http` package) and [Fastify](https://fastify.io).

-In addition, there is a terminal client that can be run to interact with the servers.
+The server examples make use of Connect for Node.js using various frameworks.
+All servers serve both Connect endpoints and the Eliza frontend interface.
+There are multiple kinds of clients available that can be used to interact with the server such as a terminal client and browser clients using both a full-stack setup as well as a CORS setup.

+### Express

+The [express](express) directory contains an example involving Connect for Node.js with the [Express](https://expressjs.com) framework.

+### Fastify

+The [fastify](fastify) directory contains an example involving Connect for Node.js with the [Fastify](https://fastify.io) framework.

+### Vanilla Node.js

+The [vanilla-node](vanilla-node) directory contains an example involving Connect for Node.js with vanilla Node.js using the `http` package.